patrikrac/ALpDvFEB/deal_main/README.md

 ## Installation of the deal.ii library
 The parallel build of the deal.ii library requires the `PETSc`, `METIS` and `P4est` libraries to be installed/built.
 Additionally `PETSc`has to be configured and build with `Hypre`  (which is usually the case in when not manually installing).
-Optionally one can choose to build only the serial version by ommiting the extra cmake-flags in Step 5.
 1. Clone the deal.ii source from https://github.com/dealii/dealii.
 2. `cd dealii`
 3. `mkdir build`